pcmillerAcme/docs/index.md

 The API described in this documentation is available at [service.acme.codes](http://service.acme.codes) and [api.acme.codes](http://api.acme.codes)

-Please note that access to this service requires a contract with ACME, please contact sales@acme.codes
+Please note that access to the full service requires a business contract with ACME.
+The example workflows in this document can still be used, but without a contract the responses will be capped to only be useful in a 'demo' mode.

+Please contact sales@acme.codes for interest in unlimited near real time animated QR code generation.

 'QR Code' is a registered trademark of DENSO WAVE INCORPORATED